theDivj/sumoDrone/readme.txt

 When charging is complete/the drone is out of charge then the drone goes to the nearest chargeing station to recharge.

 The parameters used for the Drone in this model correspond to those of an Ehang 184 which has top speed of 60km/h, and a 14.4 KW battery giving 23 mins flight time.
+Specific parameters for the default drone and other drones can be set in additional files.
-The order of allocation of drones to vehicles is dependant on the 'urgency' the ratio between the distance to the nearest charge point and the remaining charge
+The order of allocation of drones to vehicles is dependant on the 'urgency' (wu parameter) the ratio between the distance to the nearest charge point and the remaining charge and proximity (we parameter) the vehicle that is closest to the most other vehicles also needing a charge.

 In the GUI, vehicles and drones turn red when they need charging and green when they are actually charging.

+There are python and c++ variants of the code.
+The python version can use either sumo or sumo-gui, the c++ variant can only use sumo because sumolib doesn't currently support sumo-gio

 Execution:
    open a cmd/shell window in the directory where these files have been placed
-     python drclass.py -h      summarises the runstring parameters and defaults
+     python drclass.py -h      summarises the runstring parameters and defaults sumodrone -h

-   demonstrationn files : (running from the directory where these files were unpacked.)
+   demonstration files : (running from the directory where these files were unpacked.)
-      python  drclass.py  demo/demo.sumocfg                   Note that the first drone is launched around 1200s
+      python  drclass.py  demo/demo.sumocfg                   Note that the first drone is launched around 1200s sumodrone demo/demo.sumocfg

 Files:
-    drclass.py          Startup file - parameter processing
+    drClass.py          Startup file - parameter processing
-    ControlCentre.py    Control Centre class - handling requests for charge and allocation of drones Simulation.py       Simulation class - mapping the insertion and departure of vehicles in the SUMO model Drone.py            Drone class - implementing the Drone state model, using a SUMO POI to represent a drone EV.py               EV class - implementing the EV state model, EVs in this class 'shadow' EVs in the SUMO model ChargeHubs.py       ChargeHubs class - static class maintaining charging station locations with location helper functions GlobalClasses.py    GlobalClasses - supporting communication between Control Centre, Drones and EVs
+    ControlCentre.py    Control Centre class - handling requests for charge and allocation of drones Simulation.py       Simulation class - mapping the insertion and departure of vehicles in the SUMO model Drone.py            Drone class - implementing the Drone state model, using a SUMO POI to represent a drone DroneType.py        Drone Type class - implementing variable drone types that can be set in additional files EV.py               EV class - implementing the EV state model, EVs in this class 'shadow' EVs in the SUMO model ChargeHubs.py       ChargeHubs class - static class maintaining charging station locations with location helper functions GlobalClasses.py    GlobalClasses - supporting communication between Control Centre, Drones and EVs